datopian/playbook/glossary/README.md

 ## Responsibility

-"Responsibility begins with the willingness to take the stand that one is cause in the matter of one’s life.
-It is a declaration not an assertion, that is, it is a context from which one chooses to live.
+"Responsibility begins with the willingness to take the stand that one is cause in the matter of one's life.
+It is a declaration, not an assertion, that is, it is a context from which one chooses to live.
 Responsibility is not burden, fault, praise, blame, credit, shame or guilt.
 In responsibility, there is no evaluation of good or bad, right or wrong.
-There is simply what’s so, and the stand you choose to take on what’s so.
+There is simply what's so, and the stand you choose to take on what's so.
 Being responsible starts with the willingness to deal with a situation from the view of life that you are the generator of what you do, what you have and what you are.
 That is not the truth.
 It is a place to stand.
 No one can make you responsible, nor can you impose responsibility on another.
 It is a grace you give yourself -- an empowering context that leaves you with a say in the matter of life."

 (Landmark / Werner Erhard)

 ## Sustainable Motivations

-> To only a fraction of the human race does God give the privilege of earning one’s bread doing what one would have gladly pursued free, for passion.
+> To only a fraction of the human race does God give the privilege of earning one's bread doing what one would have gladly pursued free, for passion.
 I am very thankful.
 —Frederick Brooks, The Mythical Man-Month

 From Apprenticeship Patterns: